Flying the Mooney Bravo

 from Vancover to Nagoya and he left us at Pitt Meadows.
 That was when the

 trouble began.
-Despite us filing "ADCUS" in our flight plan to
+Despite us filing "ADCUS" in our flight plan to Seattle, the

 customs there was not informed and the officer Mr. Geary really grilled us